CircleOfHope/circlemusic/README.md

 ### Importing old data

 If you have a copy of the legacy database accessible, you can import the data into MongoDB using the `bin/import` script.
 Type `bin/import --help` to see required options.

+## Contributing

+Contributions are welcome.
+We try to follow Thoughtbot's [Git Protocol](https://github.com/thoughtbot/guides/tree/master/protocol/git).

+We are also discussing our progress in the Circle of Hope [Slack](circleofhope.slack.com) channel.
+If you need an invite for our team, create an issue in this repo and we'll get you one.